panchul/workspace/doc/CUDA.md

     $ sudo  systemctl isolate multi-user.target

+For Fedora 25 this is what I needed to do:

+    $ sudo yum remove xorg-x11-drv-nvidia\* kmod-nvidia\*

 Install the drivers.
 When prompted answer YES to installation of NVIDIA's 32-bit compatibility libraries, overwrite existing libglvnd files and automatic update of your X configuration file: